hsperr/halite-3-reinforcment/Tutorial.md

 # Deep Reinforcement Learning for Halite III

 [Halite III](http://www.halite.io "Halite III") is a game developed by two sigma.
-There was a competition in 2018 trying to build a bot that could collect the most amount of halite (resource).
+Its a competition where you implement the behavior of bots to collect resources.

-The game consists of the key elements of:
+The key rules of the game are:
+* You start with 5000 resource in your "bank" and can build ships in your main base.
+* A ship costs 1000 resource and can either move up, down, left, right, collect resource or build a depot.
+* Ships can move around the playfield and collect resource that they need to drop off at either your main base or a depot
-* Moving ships around and using them to collect a resource
+* Moving around costs 10% of the resource on a given field
-* Deciding whether to build more ships or have any ship convert into another base to shorten travel distances
-* Having more halite in your bank at the end of the game than your opponent.
-So building ships etc is a tradeoff between having more resource in your bank or collecting faster
+* Collecting resource takes one turn and collects 25% of the resource on the given field
+* Building another depot (to reduce travel times) costs 4000 resource
+* Winner is whoever has most resource in the bank at the end of all turns

+As you can see there is quite some complexity to the game.
+For this tutorial(series) I want to focus on building a reinforcement learning framework that focuses on moving ships, and collecting resources, maybe even decide when and how many ships to build but the first part is already complex enough.

 Checkout the page of the competiton above for more details about the rules.